 Many users are frightened by this ad.
 To increase the effect swindlers use screaming headings like “Virus detected!”, “Your computer is in danger!”, and so on.
-Once you swallowed the bait, they offer you to scan your PC for threats by downloading the “best free antivirus” right now.
+Once you swallowed the bait, they offer you to scan your PC for threats by downloading the “best antivirus for Windows” right now.
 As a result, you download a fake app, which looks like an antivirus.
 As you’ve guessed, this is not an antivirus, but a piece of malicious software.

 Viruses can be spread via any outdated software products.
 So, users often suffer from using unpatched Adobe Reader, Microsoft Office, and other Microsoft apps.
 You need to keep in mind that your security is your responsibility.
 Don’t forget to download the current security updates from developers to minimize the risk of infecting.